CodeVirgin88/Bemmerse-ASMR-Wiki/vertical_video_tips.md

 Based on our research this is especially true for the ASMR community.
 Our users feel increased connection and engagement with the artist.
 It's more intimate and therefore also more effective.
 Basically, our users feel more relaxed after watching a vertical video.

-Best part, you can use the vertical videos on all the major social media as they are (natively) supported there - From the likes of Youtube, Facebook and Instagram.
+Best part, you can use the vertical videos on all the major social media as they are (natively) supported there - from the likes of Youtube, Facebook and Instagram.
 So you can bring all the benefits of vertical videos to your community everywhere.

 ### What are vertical videos?
-Aspect Ratios
+(Aspect Ratio)
 What is a vertical video?
 A simple answer would be "a video recorded vertically".
 And it truly can be that simple.
 Though let's get a bit nerdy here.
 Vertical video is a video with an aspect ratio between 4:5 and 9:16 (or 16 to 18 as smartphones are getting taller).